Boone County Leadership Academy

 Empowering Boone County's future leaders

-BCDA’s Emerging Leaders Academy is a high-quality leadership training designed to help you hone your leadership potential and prepare future leaders to take on the various leadership roles in our communities.
+BCDA’s Leadership Academy is a high-quality training designed to help you hone your potential and prepare you to take on the various leadership roles in our communities.

 The Future of Boone County Starts with you

-We help develop the future leaders of Boone County from city council members to non-profit volunteers and everything in between.
+We help develop the future leaders of Boone County and the surrounding areas.
+From city council members to non-profit volunteers and everything in between.
 Our goal is to connect potential leaders with local organizations and community groups to continue their efforts that greatly benefit our communities.
 Since 2021, we have worked with over 30 emerging leaders across Boone County.

 To discover, encourage, and prepare future leaders to take on the various leadership roles in our communities.